-DMEK is a minimally invasive corneal transplant procedure that offers patients perfect vision with a rejection rate of one percent or less.
+DMEK is a relatively minimally invasive corneal transplant procedure that potentially offers patients near perfect vision with a rejection rate of one percent or less.
 Learn more about the procedure from the Singapore National Eye Centre (SNEC).

 "Previously, I needed 20 stitches and took six months to recover," said the 59-year-old who is semi-retired.

 But he needn’t have worried.
 With an improved corneal transplant procedure offered at the